 Texas a Goldmine for Biotech R&D

 Texas has become a hot spot for scientific research in the United States, with over 30 colleges, institutes and centers working on research and development projects.
-In 2014, the National Institutes of Health (NIH) database ranked Texas second in the nation for the number of clinical trials being conducted, with more than 16,900 studies in progress.
+In 2012, the National Institutes of Health (NIH) database ranked Texas as the second in the number of clinical trials being conducted, with more than 14,000 studies under development.

 The continual growth and profitability of any sort of R&D in the state benefits not only the business but the industry, the state’s economy and creates thousands of jobs.
 Research currently taking place within the state creates jobs and tax revenue, and promotes follow-on research and innovation.